Mark Twain on white background

 Primary materials range widely:

-• Separate folders filed chronologically of all known letters by Clemens or his immediate family, and all known letters to or about Clemens and his immediate family.
-Uncorrected typed transcriptions of the former may also be consulted in person.
+• A chronological file of facsimiles or transcriptions of all known letters by Clemens or his immediate family, and all known letters to or about Clemens and his immediate family.

 • Forty-six notebooks kept by Clemens between 1855 and 1910, and typescripts prepared by Project staff.
-(One additional notebook is part of Manuscript Collection MS-0809, Harry Ransom Center, University of Texas, Austin; another is in Samuel L. Clemens Papers at Vassar College; and two are part of YCAL MSS 852 in Yale University’s Beinecke Library.)
+(One additional notebook is part of Manuscript Collection MS-0809, Harry Ransom Center, University of Texas, Austin; another is in Samuel L. Clemens Papers at Vassar College; and two are part of YCAL MSS 852 in Yale University’s Beinecke Library.
+Transcriptions of these are in the Papers.)

-• Contemporary documents that belonged to Clemens himself, including mining deeds, book contracts, and financial records, as well as countless photocopies gleaned from contemporary newspaper reporting on Clemens and his associates.
+• Contemporary documents that belonged to Clemens himself, including mining deeds, book contracts, and financial records, as well as photocopies of contemporary newspaper reporting on Clemens and his associates.

-• More than three dozen scrapbooks, some of which are Clemens's own patented design, which contain miscellaneous clippings and documents saved by Clemens or his family.
+• More than three dozen scrapbooks, some of which are Clemens's own patented design, containing miscellaneous clippings and documents saved by Clemens or his family.

 Library holdings